asterioss/room-booking-system/README.md

 ### Validation
 - **Overlapping Bookings**: Prevents double bookings for the same room and time slot.
-- **Minimum Duration**: Ensures bookings are at least 1 hour or in multiples thereof (e.g., 2 hours, 3 hours).
+- **Minimum Duration**: Ensures bookings are at least 1 hour or consecutive multiples of 1 hour (e.g. 2 hours, 3 hours).
 - **Room Deletion Restriction**: Rooms with active bookings cannot be deleted.

 ## Technologies